mochajs/mocha/.github/ISSUE_TEMPLATE.md

 ### Versions
 <!--
-You can get this information from copy and pasting the output of `mocha --version` from the command line.
- Also, please include the following:
+ If applicable, please specify:
+ * The output of `mocha --version` and `node node_modules/.bin/mocha --version`:
+ * The output of `node --version`:
- * The version and architecture of the operation system being used.
+ * The version and architecture of your operating system:
+ * Your shell (bash, zsh, PowerShell, cmd, etc.):
+ * Your browser and version (if running browser tests):
+ * Any other third party Mocha related modules (with versions):
- * The Node version (`node -v`)
+ * The code transpiler being used:
 -->

 ### Additional Information